-St Matthew’s Academy has a team of 6 Principal Teachers of Guidance whose key role is to ensure that the needs of every pupil are met.
+St Matthew’s Academy has a team of 6 Principal Teachers of Pastoral Support whose key role is to ensure that the needs of every pupil are met.
 This will involve a number of important tasks including developing close links with P7 pupils and teachers, interviewing all pupils at least once a year, preparing pupils to make appropriate choices and monitoring academic progress, attendance and behaviour.
-Every effort is made to ensure that pupils entering St Matthew’s from primary school will have the same guidance teacher as any older brothers or sisters.
+Every effort is made to ensure that pupils entering Saint Matthew’s from primary school will have the same guidance teacher as any older brothers or sisters.
 Every pupil receives a weekly period of personal and social education (P.S.E.) through which their personal development is enhanced.
 The P.S.E. programme includes information on lifestyle, sexual health and relationships, careers, further & higher education and employment & training.

 Our Pastoral Support for young people takes the form of six Guidance Houses, each led by a Principal Teacher Pastoral.
 Each house has two S6 Captains who provide support and advice to younger pupils within the group.

 Saint Martin De Porres – Mr Corish

 Saint Pope John Paul II – Mrs Benson